Visitors and Workshops

 Year Two Maths Workshops

 A series of parent workshops have been held this year for Year One and Two classes.
-The pictures below show Ellie's class enjoying the session with their parents in the most recent workshop.
+The pictures below show Ellie's and Emma's class enjoying the session with their parents in the most recent workshops.

 Shakespeare's Globe 'Children as Storytellers' Project

 Our Year One classes have become involved with The Globe project, 'Children as Storytellers'.
 The opening session saw a visiting tutor from the Globe helped the children to act out Shakespeare's 'A Winters Tale' play.
 The children particularly enjoyed adding in the many sound effects that were needed although the weather outside on the day meant a howling wind was already provided!

 As the dark winter nights take home the Bike-It group encouraged pupils to make sure they could be seen when using the roads and pavements at night with a competition to Be Bright.
 As the pictures show, pupils were encouraged to brighten up their coats, bikes and bags to make sure they could be seen by motorists.